mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

-The `WidgetSelector` is a modal window, built with `react-modal` [], that is displayed when the user chooses a device, an attribute or a command from the `Menu`. `WidgetSelector` uses the *capabilities* property of each possible TangoJS widget to determine which one is the most suitable to visualize selected objects.
+The `WidgetSelector` is a modal window, built with `react-modal` [], that is displayed when the user chooses a device, an attribute or a command from the `Menu`. `WidgetSelector` uses the *capabilities* property of each possible TangoJS widget to determine which widget is the most suitable to visualize the selected objects.
 When the user selects the desired widget, a dynamic form with all configurable HTML attributes of this widget is generated using the `react-jsonschema-form` component [].

-The bootstraping code fetches Tango database address from query string, configures appropriate TangoJS Connector and initializes the application inside the document's body.
+The bootstrapping code fetches Tango database address from query string, configures an appropriate TangoJS Connector and initializes the application inside the HTML document's body.
 All the components and interactions between them are presented on Fig. [].

-*Fig. ?: Application architecture.*
+*Fig. ?: Demo application architecture.*

 ### Selected aspects of implementation

-The example dashboard of a complete application is shown on Fig. [].
+The example dashboard of a complete application is shown in Fig. [].
 An online demo is available at <https://mliszcz.github.io/(...)>.
 The source code can be cloned from the repository [^app-repo].
 This section describes the most important aspects of the implementation.